Kamala Harris addresses DNC and accepts Democratic presidential nomination

 On foreign policy, Harris vowed to support Ukraine in its war against Russian aggression and NATO allies, and, on the Israel-Hamas war, she called for a cease-fire deal that would include the release of Israeli hostages held captive by Hamas.

-"Now is the time to get a hostage deal and a ceasefire deal done," she said.
-"And let me be clear, I will always stand up for Israel's right to defend itself, and I will always ensure Israel has the ability to defend itself because the people of Israel must never again face the horror that a terrorist organization called Hamas caused on Oct.
-7, including unspeakable sexual violence and the massaacre of young people at a musical festival."
+"Let me be clear, I will always stand up for Israel's right to defend itself, and I will always ensure Israel has the ability to defend itself because the people of Israel must never again face the horror that a terrorist organization called Hamas caused on Oct.
+7, including unspeakable sexual violence and the massaacre of young people at a musical festival," she said.

 Still, Harris condemned the situation in Gaza and lamented the "innocent lives lost."